MiguelAntuns7/devops-24-25-1241918/CA2/README.md

 In order to wet my feet with Vagrant, I downloaded [my professor's repository](https://bitbucket.org/pssmatos/vagrant-multi-spring-tut-demo/src/master/) on BitBucket.

 I had always been using VMware as my Hypervisor, and that was the provider Vagrant was recognizing.
 But, for some reason, Vagrant was not letting me work with VMware properly, demanding some sort of license key.
 So I was forced to install VirtualBox.
-I accessed https://www.virtualbox.org/wiki/Downloads and downloaded the most recent version to my Windows machine.
+I accessed [VirtualBox's official website](https://www.virtualbox.org/wiki/Downloads) and downloaded the most recent version to my Windows machine.

 Now, with the help of the Windows Powershell, and after downloading, I _cd'd_ into the root directory containing the VagrantFile, written in Ruby, opened my terminal and typed ``vagrant up``.
 This command, following the instructions written inside the VagrantFile, orders Vagrant to initialize two Virtual Machines.
 One for the ``web`` application and another for the ``database``.